Minhao-Zhang/obsidian-mcp-server/README.md

     - Chunking parameters.
     - Connection verification for the embedding provider.
   - **Ribbon Icon:** Adds a status icon to the Obsidian ribbon indicating whether the MCP server is running or stopped.

+## TODO

+- [ ] Multi-language support (starting with Simplified Chinese)
+- [ ] Rename some tools to reflect the functionality more accurately
+- [ ] Add a tool that can generate notes based on Obsidian templates
+- [ ] Implement search with filtering by metadata (frontmatter)
+- [ ] Implement live tracking and updating of new notes and edits

 ## Configuration